Sign up for the Family Tree Newsletter! Plus, you’ll receive our 10 Essential Genealogy Research Forms PDF as a special thank you.

 When you do your family history research, search for information on collateral relatives in addition to ancestors.
 You’ll find that collateral relatives’ records can provide clues that help you research your ancestors.
 For example, families often immigrated together, so if you can’t find your great-grandfather on a passenger list, search for his siblings and you could find your great-grandfather listed with them, his name badly misspelled.

-A good resource on this subject is a book called Kinship: It’s All Relative by Jackie Smith Arnold (Genealogical Publishing Co.).
-Other helps for starting your genealogy research include the Family Tree University course First Steps: Discover Your Family Tree and the book Family History Detective: A Step-by-Step Guide to Investigating Your Family History (Family Tree Books) by Desmond Walls Allen.
+Two good resources on this subject are the book titled Kinship: It’s All Relative by Jackie Smith Arnold (Genealogical Publishing Co.) and the book Family History Detective: A Step-by-Step Guide to Investigating Your Family History (Family Tree Books) by Desmond Walls Allen.

 ADVERTISEMENT